c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 There are 2 types of riders: casual and member.

-5. Of the fields missing values there are a total of 1,298,257 observations that need to be deleted.
+5. Of the fields missing values there are a total of 1,298,665 observations that need to be deleted based on null values or trip durations equal to or less than 0 seconds.

 ### Data Cleaning